Long and thin covers for flow spaces: Applications

 \end{proof} \cref{lem:5.7} is a generalization of \cite[Theorem~5.7]{flow}.
 Using this and \cref{lem:5.12} instead of \cite[Lemma~5.12]{flow} as in the proof of \cite[Proposition~5.11]{flow} we obtain the following proposition.

-\begin{proposition} Let $X$ be a finite-dimensional, second-countable and locally compact flow space for the group $G$ such that \begin{enumerate} \item the flow is uniformly continuous, \item $X$ admits strong contracting transfers and \item there are long $\calf$-covers at infinity. \end{enumerate} Then $G$ is strongly transfer reducible with respect to the family $\VCyc\cup \calf$. \end{proposition} \begin{cor} If $X$ is a cocompact, finite-dimensional flow space for the group $G$, which admits strong contracting transfers, then $G$ is strongly transfer reducible with respect to the family $\VCyc$, in particular $G$ satisfies \FJCw{}. \end{cor} \begin{proof} By \cref{prop:sep} $X$ is locally compact and second-countable.
-Cocompactness implies uniform continuity and choosing $\calv = \emptyset$ and $K$ as a compact subset of $X$ with $GK=X$ shows that $X$ admits long covers at infinity. \end{proof}
+\begin{proposition} Let $X$ be a finite-dimensional, second-countable and locally compact flow space for the group $G$ such that \begin{enumerate} \item the flow is uniformly continuous, \item $X$ admits strong contracting transfers and \item there are long $\calf$-covers at infinity. \end{enumerate} Then $G$ is strongly transfer reducible with respect to the family $\VCyc\cup \calf$. \end{proposition} \begin{cor} If $X$ is a cocompact, finite-dimensional flow space for the group $G$, which admits strong contracting transfers, then $G$ is strongly transfer reducible with respect to the family $\VCyc$, in particular $G$ satisfies \FJCw{}. \end{cor} \begin{proof} By \cref{prop:sep}, $X$ is locally compact and second-countable.
+Cocompactness implies uniform continuity and choosing $\calv = \emptyset$ and $K$ as a compact subset of $X$ with $GK=X$ shows that $X$ admits long covers at infinity.
+Then $G$ satisfies the Farrell--Jones conjecture by \cite[Proposition~2.20]{wegner2013farrell}. \end{proof}